PoojaPatil281/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/README.md

 ![x](https://github.com/PoojaPatil281/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/assets/149876515/966b9a98-0472-4adc-b00f-24c5a5afaaec)

 check the spacing between poly resistor and poly and compare this value with actual value in Skywater website.
 It can be clearly observe that there is a spacing error.Lets fix this spacing error.
-Now make changes in Sky130a.tech file as shown below.
+Now make changes in Sky130a.tech file as shown below

 Before :

 ![y](https://github.com/PoojaPatil281/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/assets/149876515/adc1921b-57df-46f4-9585-705bbebfb50a)